Inflect logo

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is not established directly within Sioux City.
-Most network peering is conducted privately between carriers or routed through major exchange points in larger Midwest markets like Omaha or Kansas City.
+Internet Exchange Points (IXPs): Most peering occurs privately between carriers or is routed through major exchange points in larger regional cities such as Des Moines or Omaha.

 Power Analysis